 Chapel Hill Transit offers free bus service throughout Carrboro, Chapel Hill and the University, including its hospitals.
 The Triangle Transit Authority provides daytime intercity service between Raleigh, Durham, Chapel Hill and Hillsborough.
 It also serves RDU Airport and the Research Triangle Park.
 Intrastate and national service is available from Carolina Trailways and Greyhound Bus Lines from nearby Raleigh and Durham.

 RDU International, Morrisville, NC – ½ hour

-Located about 18 miles east of Chapel Hill, the Raleigh-Durham International Airport (RDU) offers 57 nonstop destinations on one of more than 400 daily flights.
+Located about 18 miles east of Chapel Hill, the Raleigh-Durham International Airport (RDU) offers 13 air carriers, flying to over 50 nonstop destinations, on 300+ daily flights.

 PTI International, Greensboro, NC – 1 hour

 Located in the center of North Carolina just west of Greensboro, serving Greensboro, High Point and Winston-Salem as well as the entire Piedmont Triad region in North Carolina.
 From five major airlines, PTI offers a combined total of 58 non-stop flights daily to 14 destinations.

 One of the deepest ports on the U.S. East Coast, the Port of Morehead City is located just four miles from the Atlantic Ocean.
 The port handles both break-bulk and bulk cargo and is the second largest importer in the country for natural rubber.